ethereum/populus/docs/testing.rst

 How populus finds the project of the project fixture:

-1. If no other argument is provided, and pytest is run from withing the project directory, the "project" fixture will be the current directory project
+If no other argument is provided, populus assumes that the tested project directory is the one where the tests run from.

-2. If no other argument is provided, and pytest is run from outside the project's directory, e.g. ``$ py.tests /path/to/dir_foo/``, populus will try to load the project fixture from dir_foo

-3. Alternatively, you can explictly provide the project you want to populus to load the project fixture from:
+This is true if you run py.test from within the project's directory, or with a positional argument to this projecr's directory, e.g. ``$ py.test /path/to/my/project/``.

+If the tests are in a different directory, e.g. ``$ py.tests /path/to/tests/``,
+you will have to provide the tested project:

-``$ py.test tests_dir --populus-project /path/to/dir_foo``.
+1. With command line argument: ``$ py.test /path/to/tests/ --populus-project /path/to/my/project/``

-4. After the command line ``--populus-project`` argument, populus will also try to find a project by an ``populus_project`` entry in pytest.ini file
-(please refer to pytest docs about how pytest finds the pytest.ini file)

-5. Finally, populus will look for a project to load in the "project" fixture, in an environment variable ``PYTEST_POPULUS_PROJECT``.
+2. Or, in a pytest.ini file, with the following entry: ``populus_project=/path/to/my/project/``
+3. Or with an environment variable: ``PYTEST_POPULUS_PROJECT``.
+E.g., ``$ export PYTEST_POPULUS_PROJECT=/path/to/my/project/``

+If a project is provided in more than one place, then the first is the command line, then pytest.ini, the the environment variable.

 .. note:

     Providing only the propulus project arg (via command line, or pytest.ini, or the environment variable) will not replace py.test own tests finding.
-So you still need to provide pytest the correct tests directory, or rely on pytest tests searching.
+So you still need to provide pytest the correct tests directory, or rely on pytest tests collecting.

     So if you have a project at /home/username/projects/project_foo, then ``$ pytest --populus-project /home/username/projects/project_foo`` may not work if you run it say from /home/elsewhere.
 The argument will only tell pytest where to load the project fixture, but